-- Inadequacy: Data that is only disaggregated on gender may not capture other markers of social exclusion, such as caste and ethnicity, and consequently not allow for a comprehensive analysis of how social stratification affects needs and preferences for infrastructure. - Measurement error: For some infrastructure projects, a binary measure for gender (man/woman) in surveys or other questionnaires may not reflect gender identity of a sizable number of respondents.
+- Inadequacy: Data that is only disaggregated on gender may not capture other markers of social exclusion, such as caste and ethnicity.
+Consequently, it will be inadequate for comprehensively assessing how social stratification determines gaps in infrastructure access. - Measurement error: For some infrastructure projects, a binary measure for gender (man/woman) in surveys or other questionnaires may not reflect gender identity of a sizable number of respondents.
 For instance, a project relating to public transport in a large, urban metropolis must include gender minorities in willingness-to-pay surveys because these communities are typically concentrated in urban areas.
-Moreover, gender and sexual minorities face the threat of harassment and violence while using public transit (Lubitow, Abelson and Carpenter 2020) and their safety concerns ought to be included in transport design.
+Moreover, gender and sexual minorities face the threat of harassment and violence while using public transit (Lubitow, Abelson and Carpenter 2020) and their safety concerns ought to be included in transport design. - Bias: Biased data collection may result from (1) nonresponse when women and minorities choose not to respond to surveys or participate in meetings due to gender norms, (2) social desirability bias which may be the case when group dynamics of meetings reproduce existing social hierarchies, and thus, exert pressure on participants to articulate ideas that they perceive as politically correct and socially acceptable.
+These biases affect validity, or the "truth-value" of the data (Seale 2004) and the inferences made from it.

-&lt;sup>5See In troubled waters: water commodification, law, gender, and poverty in Bangalore
+5See In troubled waters: water commodification, law, gender, and poverty in Bangalore

-&lt;sup>6See Transgender-inclusive measures of sex/gender for population surveys: Mixed-methods evaluation and recommendations
+6See Transgender-inclusive measures of sex/gender for population surveys: Mixed-methods evaluation and recommendations